 Slow Cooker Salsa

-- 10 Fresh Roma tomatoes about 1 pound no need to chop, or core, leave whole
+- 6-7 fresh Roma tomatoes about 1 pound no need to chop, or core, leave whole

 - 1 bunch cilantro

-- Put the Roma tomatoes, canned plum tomatoes, onion, jalapeños and garlic in the slow cooker.
+- Put the Roma tomatoes, fire roasted tomatoes, onion, jalapeños and garlic in the slow cooker.

-- Cook on high for 2 1/2 to 3 hours, the tomatoes will look like they exploded, and will be a little soft.
+- Cook on high for 3 hours, the tomatoes will look like they exploded, and the vegetables will be mostly soft.

-- In 2 batches, scoop the items and juices from the slow cooker into your blender, and add the cilantro (tear off the big chunk stems and discard, some stems are ok).
+- In 2 batches (or one if it fits) scoop the items and juices from the slow cooker into your blender or food processer, and add the cilantro (tear off the big chunk stems and discard, some stems are ok).

-- Pulse until salsa is the consistency you would like.
+- Place the lid on.
+Pulse until salsa is the consistency you would like.